-Jewelry photo retouching is critical when it comes to achieving the appropriate colour.
-Tidying up bad reflections, as shown in the image, and colour correction are two critical processes that could tremendously improve the quality of the photo.
+Jewelry photo retouching is critical when it comes to achieving the appropriate color.
+Tidying up bad reflections, as shown in the image, and color correction are two critical processes that could tremendously improve the quality of the photo.
 Colour correction is one of the most important when it comes to jewelry retouching.
-Many jewellers are concerned that their 18K white gold items look like platinum or silver.
+Many jewelers are concerned that their 18K white gold items look like platinum or silver.

-There are a couple of methods that can be used to tweak the brightness and colours of the metals:
+There are a couple of methods that can be used to tweak the brightness and colors of the metals:

-A couple of tools that are effective when it comes to diamond and gemstone retouching include:
+A couple of effective tools when it comes to diamond and gemstone retouching include:

-- Brightness and contrast – this will allow you to tweak the brightness of the stone, contrast will bring out the colour you need.
+This will allow you to tweak the brightness of the stone, contrast will bring out the color you need.

-- Hue and Saturation – pick and choose the colours that you want to take out/ keep
+Pick and choose the colors that you want to take out/ keep

-- Unsharp Mask – undoubtedly one of the most important tools when it comes to diamond retouching – this will bring out all the tiny and large facets of your gemstones.
+Undoubtedly one of the most important tools when it comes to diamond retouching – this will bring out all the tiny and large facets of your gemstones

-- Smart Sharpen – more detailed sharpening features that are useful for side stones.
+More detailed sharpening features that are useful for side stones

 Step 4: Create a natural shadow based on the ring’s position